kescobo/blog.bonham.ch/posts/more-fun-with-typst.md

 and continuing to love it.
 As I mentioned in that last post,
-I was able to build my entire CV from scratch, replicating the layout that I'd needed a template for in $\latex$.
+I was able to build my entire CV from scratch, replicating the layout that I'd needed a template for in $\LaTeX$.
 This means I actually understand all of the components, so I can tweak them to my liking.
 Plus, I recently figured out how to build and post